oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/security-model.md

 access token at the resource server (RS) is protected at least against the following threats:

   * (T1) Web Attackers that control an arbitrary number of network endpoints (except for RO, AS, and RS).
-    Web attackers may
-    set up web sites that are visited by the RO, operate their own user agents, participate in the protocol using other user identifiers (except for the one of the RO), etc.
+Web attackers may set up web sites that are visited by the RO, operate their own user agents, participate in the protocol using their own user credentials, etc.

     Web attackers may, in particular, operate OAuth clients that are registered at AS, and operate their own authorization and resource